swimhelenhsu/StaRSFine/Spring2019Report.md

 | ------------------- | -------------------- |
 | 220.02 mL/s         | 36.67 mL/s           |

+Again, more information about these number can be found in the python below in the [manual](#Manual).

 The team used the same method of filling the prototype to the top before draining and turning off the extraction before the water level reached below the extraction tubes.

 ### Experimental Apparatus Fabrication